If you like numbers, here’s some numbers:

 Hardware has become a commodity.
 Prices are in free fall.
 Everyone can afford it.
 What businesses don’t realize is they can afford interactivity too.
 It’s not just a luxury for large enterprises.
 Why?
 Because with Intuiface you, their partner, can provide an affordable service that delivers cutting edge content.

-Don't forget your exisiting traditional signage prospects and clients
+Don't forget your existing traditional signage prospects and clients

 To make a perhaps not-so-obvious point, if you’re already taking on traditional, broadcast (non-interactive) signage projects, you’ve got a built-in audience for interactivity.

-The question you need to ask yourself is if it makes sense to use two different platforms - one for broadcast signage, Intuiface for interactive content - or if you should confront the plain truth that using Intuiface for both broadcast and interactive signage makes more sense:
+Which brings us to your other option.
+Does it make sense to use two different platforms - one for broadcast signage, Intuiface for interactive content - or would using Intuiface for both broadcast and interactive signage makes more sense?
+It's an options with some advantages:

 Coming from the signage world?
 Read our article about the difference between Intuiface and traditional digital signage platforms.
 Armed with this info, you'll be prepared to tackle new opportunities with Intuiface - and maybe even migrate some existing clients.